eclipse-pass/pass-deposit-services/ASSEMBLER.md

        </run>
     </image>

-When the Deposit Services `FilesystemTransport` writes a package to the `/packages` directory within the container it will also be visible to the IT in the Maven project `target/packages` directory, allowing the `PackageVerifier` access to the package generated by the `Assembler` within Deposit Services.
+When the Deposit Services `FilesystemTransport` writes a package to the `/packages` directory in the _container_ it will also be visible to the IT in the _Maven `target/packages` directory_, allowing the `PackageVerifier` access to the package generated by the `Assembler` within Deposit Services.

 ### Test Code